 Feel the soil.
 All of the soil should be dry before watering.

 *Watering too frequently can lead to root rot.
-Every plant needs to be potted in a well draining pot with loose well draining soil.
+Most plants needs to be potted in a well draining pot with loose well draining soil.

 Direct Light or Full Sun